What Is Breast Augmentation?

 Breast Augmentation at Ver Halen Aesthetics

-During your breast augmentation consultation, Dr. Ver Halen will spend time talking with you about:
+During your breast augmentation consultation, you will meet Dr. Ver Halen at his office in the Dallas Fort Worth area and spend time talking about:

 - The reasons you want plastic surgery